dragonly/mysql-qps-demo/README.md

 # MySQL QPS Visualizer

-This is a demo of using mysql's PERFORMANCE_SCHEMA table as a table source and visualizing the qps.
+This is a demo of using mysql's PERFORMANCE_SCHEMA table as a data source and visualizing the qps.

 # demo